Orion-AI-Lab/wildfire_forecasting/README.md

 # Intro

-This repository contains the code to reproduce the figures and experiments in our paper "Code for paper Wildfire Danger Prediction and Understanding with Deep Learning"
+This repository contains the code to reproduce the figures and experiments in our paper [Wildfire Danger Prediction and Understanding with Deep Learning](https://doi.org/10.1029/2022gl099368), published Geophysical Research Letters

 authored by Spyros Kondylatos, Ioannis Prapas, Michele Ronco, Ioannis Papoutsis, Gustau Camps-Valls, Maria Piles, Miguel-Angel Fernandez-Torres, Nuno Carvalhais